 '''

-Element::clone() : Element
+Element::clone() : T

 '''

 Creates and returns a copy of a model element.
 Copy is done only at first level (sub objects are not cloned).
 References to non contained objects are copied only if the multiplicity constraints are not violated.
+The returned type T is the type of the source element as known at compile time.
+The returned object is added to the root of the model containing the source element.

 '''

-Element::deepclone() : Element
+Element::deepclone() : T

 '''

 Creates and returns a deep copy of a model element.
 Copy is done recursively on sub objects.
 References to non contained objects are copied only if the multiplicity constraints are not violated.
+The returned type T is the type of the source element as known at compile time.
+The returned object is added to the root of the model containing the source element.